gvwilson/sdxpy/src/lint/index.md

 that modules are imported in a consistent order, and dozens of other things.

-Checking tools are often called [%g linter "linters" %] because an early tool like this for the C programming language was called `lint`.
+Checking tools are often called [%g linter "linters" %], because an early tool like this that found fluff in C programs was called `lint`, and the name stuck.
 Many projects insist that code pass checks like these before being committed to version control.
 To show how they work,